|Course Dates||Meeting Times||Status||Instructor(s)||CRN||Registration|

 From each outbreak, students will discuss how certain decisions were made and who was included in that decision-making.
 Students will be engaged through use of data in problem sets, information dissemination by analysis of the popular media, and through public speaking in learning the art of public health communication.
 Each situation calls for the inclusion of different stakeholders and also depends on the current political environment.
 Students will evaluate the current landscape and discuss why decisions are made at each point in time.
 There will be a final project where students will conduct their own disease investigation and present findings and recommendations to their classmates.

-Texts such as a basic principles of epidemiology, "And the band played on," and some articles from both the popular press as well as peer-reviewed journals will be used in this course.
+Texts such as basic principles of epidemiology and Randy Schultz's book "And the Band Played On," and some articles from both the popular press as well as peer-reviewed journals will be used in this course.
 This course provides a foundation for students interested in public health, epidemiology, and health policy.

 Upon completion of this course, students will be able to:

 - Describe data sources and methods for detecting an outbreak

 - Discuss the success and failures of outbreak response using historical examples

 - Evaluate the use of popular news in disseminating information to the public

 - Identify the role of government, communications, and law in an outbreak